 I work with a wide variety of massage clients with many different ailments, athletes who want their muscles to perform better with a better range of motion, and clients who simply need relief from their stressful lives.
 I am personally committed to the care of each of my clients and in each case develop specialized treatments that best meet their needs.
 I specialize in Sports Therapy, Injury Rehabilitation, Deep Tissue, and the relief of chronic pain patterns.
 I blend a yoga background with a number of therapeutic techniques from various modalities.
 My bodywork is often described as a “very deep therapeutic massage with an aggressive/gentle healing approach to the body.”

 I have also started making fine art again and have completed over 20 of 30 large mixed media paintings on the theme of “Drawn to Water” and am also working on a series of paintings with old trucks and landscapes.
 My “water paintings” are mixed media acrylic painting that varies in size from three feet to seven feet.
 When I complete my 30 water-themed paintings, I plan to have my first real art show at a fine art gallery in southern Ca. area.
 I also plan to build and market my own websites for my art as I have for my massage business.
 Some of my paintings are on view in my studio when you get your massage.

-Nicola will be available for fine art commissions soon.
+Nicola is now available for fine art commissions.